rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 boundaries, index records, and declared rule count before execution.
 A failed validation is an invalid-artifact error, never a best-effort load.

+Conditional jumps use an unsigned four-byte forward offset measured from the end of the jump instruction.
+A valid destination must be inside the instruction stream, start an instruction, and immediately follow a `LABEL` instruction.
+These constraints match the control flow emitted by `rexc` and prevent a corrupted jump from entering an operand or bypassing its intended branch boundary.

 The v2 checksum detects accidental corruption; it is not a signature or an authenticity mechanism.
 Do not treat an artifact as trusted merely because its CRC matches.